-Autumn Audit – home for hibernation
+Autumn Audit – home for hibernation and successful decluttering

 Autumn is the time when fans move out and heaters move in.
 Cosy blankets are gently folded over the beds and are rolled into a basket next to the couch.
-If you have already seen the Clutter Box Autumn Audit – Wardrobe Wizz, then you are probably ready to move into the rest of your home in preparation for a decluttered, cost winter.
+If you have already seen the Clutter Box Autumn Audit – Wardrobe Wizz, then you are probably ready to move into the rest of your home in preparation for a decluttered, cosy winter.

 As with jerseys, blankets sometimes also look a little more worn when brought back into the light than we remembered them looking, so this is a good time to donate those that you would not like to be seen in public!
 Whilst in this cupboard, have a quick look at your towels too.
 There are many causes needing blankets, towels, bath mats and sheets over Winter – don’t overlook any animal sanctuaries in your area too!Depending on where you store these items, also check: